Elvira Banotti: Biography

 Her grandfather had emigrated to build the railway in the late 1800s, and where he had married an Eritrean woman.
 Her family, of Italian, Greek and Eritrean origins, moved to Rome between 1962 and 1963.
 Elvira began working at the age of 14 and was hired at the Italian consulate in Asmara in 1953.
 She obtained a scientific diploma and enrolled in law in 1961 at the Nigrizia Comboniana University of Asmara.
 In 1960 she was transferred to the consulate in Addis Ababa where she clashed with the directives of the Italian consul and ambassador.
 In the meantime, she also devoted herself to fashion, designing models and setting up fashion shows at the Italian club "Juventus" in Addis Ababa.
 She then returned to Rome at the Ministry of Foreign Affairs, where she took care of the daily press review for the minister.

 In Rome she founded the collective "Città sessuale".

 In 1969 she participated as a young woman in Gianni Bisiach's program "The hour of truth", in which Indro Montanelli was interviewed, mentioning how he had bought, in 1935, a 12-year-old Abyssinian girl.
 Banotti intervened, embarrassing him as a colonialist and a rapist, until the transmission was interrupted.

 In July 1970 she took part with Carla Lonzi and Carla Accardi in drafting the Manifesto di Rivolta femminile, highlighting the topics that Italian feminism would later make their own: the pride of difference against the claim of equality, the refusal of women's complementarity in any area of life, the criticism of the institution of marriage, the recognition of women's work as productive work, and not least the centrality of the body and the claim of a sexual subjectivity, free from male requests.

-In 1971 she publishes the book La sfida femminile, a text that collects a large number of women's testimonies on abortion and which was slammed as "delusional" by the press, especially by the Communist Party.
-For the first time a book, starting from the historical condition of marginalization of women, conducts a deep study on demography and longevity.
+In 1971 she published the book La sfida femminile (tr.
+"The women's challenge"), a text that collected a large number of women's testimonies on abortion and which was slammed as "delusional" by the press, and especially by the Communist Party.
+For the first time, a book, starting from the historical condition of marginalization of women, conducted a deep study on demography and longevity.

-Together with other feminists, Banotti establishes the "Tribunale 8 marzo" to put religion and the Catholic Church on trial.
-For a banner that said "The Church conceived the theology of rape", she is herself tried in L'Aquila on charges of vilification of religion, but she is acquitted; the crime of vilification of religion will be abrogated shortly thereafter.
+Together with other feminists, Banotti established the "Tribunale 8 marzo" to put religion and the Catholic Church on trial.
+For a banner that said "The Church conceived the theology of rape", she was herself tried in L'Aquila on charges of vilification of religion, but was acquitted; the crime of vilification of religion was abrogated shortly thereafter.